open5e/open5e/source/monsters/tome-of-beasts/D/dragons/flame/index.rst

   on a point the dragon can see within 120 feet of it.
 The cloud spreads around corners and the area is lightly obscured.
-Each creature in the cloud must succeed on a DC 15 Constitution saving throw or be blinded for 1 minute.
+Each creature in the cloud must succeed on a DC 15 Constitution saving throw or be :ref:`srd:blinded` for 1 minute.
 A blinded creature repeats the saving throw at the end of each of its turns, ending the effect on itself on a success.
 * The ground erupts with volcanic force at a point the dragon can see within 120 feet of it.
-Any creature within 20 feet of the point must make a successful DC 15 Dexterity saving throw or be knocked prone and trapped in the ground.
-A creature trapped in this way is restrained and can’t stand up.
+Any creature within 20 feet of the point must make a successful DC 15 Dexterity saving throw or be knocked :ref:`srd:prone` and trapped in the ground.
+A creature trapped in this way is :ref:`srd:restrained` and can’t stand up.
 A creature can end the restraint if it or another creature takes an action to make a successful DC 15 Strength check.
 * A wall of fire rises up from the ground within 120 feet of the